 Jean is an active member of Pax Christi Metro DC/Baltimore region.
-She serves as Director of the Sisters of Mercy of the America Institute Justice Team, focused on Mercy’s critical concerns of: non-violence, immigration, anti-racism, Earth, women and poverty/economic inequality.
+She serves on the Sisters of Mercy of the America Institute Justice Team, focused on Mercy’s critical concerns of: non-violence, immigration, anti-racism, Earth, women and poverty/economic inequality.
 Prior, she served on the national staff of PCUSA for seven years, opening the DC office and building partnerships with national Catholic organizations.
 She helped organize initiatives with Pax Christi International partners to promote non-violent alternatives to war.
 Jean has worked for many years on human rights in Latin America, building people-to-people ties to strengthen global solidarity.
 She is a poet, lives in Mt.
 Rainier with her husband, Scott Wright and their daughter Maura.

 Bishop John Stowe – Bishop President

 Bishop Stowe is a Conventual Franciscan Friar and has served as the bishop of Lexington, KY since May 2015.
 Currently, for the United States Conference of Catholic Bishops he serves on the committee for the Catholic Campaign for Human Development, the bishops’ anti-poverty initiative.
 He has a history of working on social justice and peace concerns including as a PCUSA local leader in California.
 Prior to his appointment by Pope Francis as bishop, he was rector and pastor of the Basilica and National Shrine of Our Lady of Consolation in Carey, Ohio and a vicar provincial for the Conventual Franciscan Province of Our Lady of Consolation.
 Bishop Stowe also served in El Paso, TX as moderator of the curia and vicar general for the diocese.
 During that time, he worked on border issues and was present with the immigrant community.

 Linda Sue Howell-Perrin